Wibiicikiwir/Wibiicikiwir/README.md

 - 🌱 I’m currently learning **Creating custom illustrations and icons using Adobe Illustrator & Figma.**

-- ☁️ I've keen interest in graphic and ui ux design.
+- ☁️ I've been interest in graphic and ui ux design.
 So,I'm learning **Figma**

 - 💬 Ask me about **Figma, Adobe Illustrator, Photoshop, Corel, Aseprite, Krita**